jan-casas/vsc-compute-dash/README.md

 ## Conclusion

 `Compute Version Control` is a **work in progress** that offers a powerful solution for managing and validating design proposals, enhancing the efficiency and accuracy of the design process.
-By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a **comprehensive approach to version control and systems data on testing iteration** project designs.
+By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a **comprehensive approach to version control and data management for iterative project designs**.
 The main focus areas for the near future are:

+### Next Steps

-- **Ease of Use**: Improve the user interface for a more intuitive and user-friendly experience.
-  Users can simply select the manufacturer and system they wish to test, run the computation, and load the results into their preferred tool.
+- **Ease of Use**: Enhance the user interface to create a more intuitive and user-friendly experience.
+Users will be able to select the manufacturer and system they wish to test, run computations, and effortlessly load the results into their preferred tools.
-- **Business Intelligence**: Create advanced analytics and reporting features to provide manufacturers with valuable insights.
+- **Business Intelligence**: Develop advanced analytics and reporting features to provide manufacturers with valuable insights.

+### Main Concerns

+- **Deployment**: Deploy the system to a production server to enable real-time testing and collaboration.
+- **Performance**: Optimize the system for faster computation and data retrieval, ensuring a seamless user experience.
+- **Scalability**: Improve the system's scalability to accommodate a growing user base and increasing data volumes.